department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning/headstones-markers-medallions.md

 ### How do I apply for a memorial item?

-**For a headstone or marker**, fill out the Claim for Standard Government Headstone or Marker (VA Form 40-1330).
+**For a headstone, marker, or niche cover**, fill out the Claim for Standard Government Headstone or Marker (VA Form 40-1330).
 [Download VA Form 40-1330](http://www.va.gov/vaforms/va/pdf/VA40-1330.pdf).

 **For a medallion** to be placed on a privately purchased headstone or marker, fill out the Claim for Government Medallion for Placement in a Private Cemetery (VA Form 40-1330M).
 [Download VA Form 40-1330M](http://www.va.gov/vaforms/va/pdf/VA40-1330M.pdf).